5w30 vs 5w40 – Which Is Better For your Car

 The viscosity of oil is closely related to its thickness.
 If motor oil is thick, then it is more viscous.
 If the oil is thinner, it has a lower viscosity.
 In general, viscosity refers to the ease of liquid flow.
 5w30 and 5w40 motor oils have the number 5 which is then followed by W. W represents winter and not weight.
-The oils therefore have the same viscosity in winter, which is 5 and relatively low.

-This means that the oils flow easier through the engine at very low temperatures.
-This is a good characteristic of motor oil.
-If you have very viscous motor oil such as a 20w, then it will not flow as easily through in low temperatures.
 This means that the oil may not be properly distributed through the engine when it is cold, ultimately leading to damage and wearing away of the engine.